What does the future of bank branches look like? Detceon has developed an approach that delivers true optimization for branch networks based on facts.

 This approach goes far beyond a purely sales-oriented reduction approach.
 It provides real optimization for branch networks based on facts and extensive support for decisions within the framework of the respective branch strategy.

-You can get an insight into this approach (in German language) here.
+Get an insight into the approach here. (in German language only)